 A utm_id is a classification campaign code used for Google Analytics.
 Classifications make the lives of marketers easier, as it enables them to track their campaign URLs in their analytics platforms.

->

-> UTM parameters are simply tags that you add to a URL.
+UTM parameters are simply tags that you add to a URL in order to track your campaigns and improve marketing data quality.
 When someone clicks on a URL with UTM parameters, those tags are sent back to your Google Analytics for tracking purposes.
 The most common parameters are medium, source, campaign, term, content.
 However, parameters are versatile and can be customized according to what you want to track.
-The biggest disadvantage of UTM parameters is the sensitivity towards an ununified system of definition (aka marketers using their own terms, lower- and upper-case letters, special symbols etc.) that might cause data fragmentation.
+The biggest disadvantage of UTM parameters is the sensitivity towards a fragmented system of definition (aka marketers using their own terms, lower- and upper-case letters, special symbols etc.) that might cause data fragmentation.

->

-> Unique Visitor stands for a visitor that returns to your website repeatedly in a set period.
+Unique Visitor stands for a visitor that returns to your website repeatedly in a set period.
 Contrary to Page View, UV is tied to one visitor, so even if they visit a website ten times (which results in ten page views), the UV still counts as one.

 Do you remember those funny YouTube videos with tons of views and shares?
 These are usually described as viral content.
 In other words, viral content is content that gets really popular really fast - usually by having viewers/ visitors sharing it to others soon after publishing.

 Voice search is an increasingly popular technology that allows users to search the web, a website or an app using a voice command.